dafiti-group/data-and-analytics-training/laboratory/redshift/LAB-Redshift.md

 Here you can find the documentation about [UNLOAD](https://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) and [COPY](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) commands.

-Run the script below to craete and populate the tables.
-Analize the script to better undertand the commands if you want.
+Run the script below to create and populate the tables.
+Analyze the script to better understand the commands if you want.

 > Notice that you have some variables to replace in the script.
 Replace the variable `<your_name>` with your name or nickname, and replace the variable `<random>` wirth some random numbers. **Use only lower case letters and don't forget the random numbera because you will use it sometimes**